-The visit will be subject to the deductible and coinsurance.
+The visit will be subject to the deductible and coinsurance or the specialist office visit co-pay depending on how the visit is coded by the provider.

 Second Surgical Opinion

 The Plan includes benefits for an additional opinion following a recommendation for elective surgery.
 Your benefits will be limited to one consultation and related diagnostic service by a physician, covered at 100% for PPO or non-PPO providers (deductible does not apply) of the covered charge.